veritrans/allow/README.md

 Allow - permission library
 ==========================

 Library to manage users' permissions.
-Build in object oriented way, have support for rails, activerecord and activeadmin
+Build in object oriented way, have support for Rails(4.0, 4.1), ActiveRecord and ActiveAdmin

 Usage: